Why wouldn’t we want to tell students they are smart? You might be wondering…

 ___ praise___ + ___student’s action___

-For example: “Great job Tess on finishing on your writing your story.
+For example: “Great job Tess on finishing your story.
 I noticed when you got stuck you asked Karen for feedback.”

 Want to take it one step further?
 Add a positive consequence.